cirocosta/cirocosta.github.io/thoughts/networking/transport-layer.md

 Note that because there's no congestion control the use of UDP is somewhat controversial.

 ps.: DNS runs over UDP not just for the RTT, but also because it avoids TCP's the congestion-control mechanism and can probably have more success in a stressed state of the network, while a TCP connection would be stopped with the congestion control mechanism.

+ps.: UDP is also used w/ SNMP (Simple Network Management Protocol), an application-layer protocol for managing devices on IP networks.
+The rationale is that by using UDP it aims to be very performant and minimize the additional load on a potentially troubles network.
+In such case TCP would probably not allow the request to go immediately because of its congestion control mechanism.

 ```